 What is Mecharashi?

-Mecharashi is a free-to-play tactical strategy RPG focused on customizable mechs and grid-based combat, available on PC and mobile platforms.
+Mecharashi is a free-to-play tactical strategy RPG centered on customizable mechs and grid-based combat, available on PC and mobile.

 What does the Evangelion crossover add to Mecharashi?

-The crossover introduces Evangelion pilots Shinji, Asuka, and Rei, along with EVA-inspired mechs rebuilt to fit Mecharashi’s scale and tactical systems.
+The crossover brings Evangelion pilots Shinji, Asuka, and Rei into the game, along with EVA-inspired mechs redesigned to fit Mecharashi's scale and tactical systems.

 Are the EVA units the same size as in the anime?

-No. The EVAs have been redesigned to match Mecharashi’s smaller battlefield scale while keeping their recognizable visual features.
+No. The EVAs have been scaled down and redesigned to match Mecharashi's smaller battlefield while keeping their recognizable visual features intact.

 How does combat work in Mecharashi?

-Combat is turn-based and grid-focused, emphasizing positioning, terrain, and targeted destruction of enemy parts rather than only reducing health.
+Combat is turn-based and grid-focused, emphasizing positioning, terrain, and targeted destruction of enemy parts rather than just reducing health pools.

 When does the Mecharashi x Evangelion event end?